mit-mc-clas12/documentation/README.md

 ## Short term todos:

-2. we should validate "total number of events" to be a number, and format the number (Patrick)
-3. client submit should be agnostic to scard content, just scard type (David)
-4. remove path and extension from gcard entry in scard.
+1. remove path and extension from gcard entry in scard.
 Currently the valid gcards needs argument as well

  gcards: /jlab/clas12Tags/gcards/clas12-default.gcard
  becomes:
  gcards: clas12-default

-7. send email with farm submission ID, out location.
-After job completed?
-Optional?
-8. web interface gcard name should be username_type#.scard (after submission it can be moved to username_#farmSubmissionID_type#.scard)
+2. web interface gcard name should be username_type#.scard (after submission it can be moved to username_#farmSubmissionID_type#.scard)
-9. add handling scard entries:
-generated:          # yes/no choice
-gemc evio:          # yes/no choice
-gemc decoded   # yes/no choice
-reconstructed     # yes/no choice
-dst: yes               # yes/no choice
+3. standardize generator options documentation
+4. support lund gzipped files (easy, can add a script to unzip anything that has .gz) (Mauri)
+5. ability to cancel job
+6. ability to remove job_out
+7. abilit to add suffix to output dir
+8. log off users after certain amount of time

-## Medium term (2-3 weeks) todos:
+## Medium term todos:

 1. need to have howtos on deleting and re-creating tables on the DB.
-I tried this and it didn't work for me (I think cause of permissions) (Mauri verify with Marty)
 2. rename gcards to configurations:

  gcards: clas12-default                 #  gcard within the container